jorjimen/MBTA-Application/README.md

 <img src = "README_images/mocklogo.png" width = "200">

 This is a work in progress.
-Since this project is still in developmental stage, any images or fonts used <b> currently </b> in this project will not be included in the final project since some are retrieved from Google and they are not of my creation.
+Since this project is still in developmental stage, any images used <b> currently </b> in this project will not be included in the final project since some are retrieved from Google and they are not of my creation.
 This is an unpublished project, therefore, there are no economical gains whatsoever from the production of this.
-The logo for this application is NOT the logo that will be used upon release, this is simply used as a prototype to provide more aesthetic to the production stage.
+The current logo might not be the logo included in the final project.

 I have made all of my sources free for the public.
 Anybody can view this, and anybody can use any source of code contained in this GitHub project free of will.
 No crediting is needed but it will be much appreciated :)